dojo/docs/util/doh.rst

 .. js ::

-  //Declare out the name of the test module to make dojo's module loader happy. dojo.provide("my.test.module2");
+  // Declare out the name of the test module to make dojo's module loader happy. dojo.provide("my.test.module2");

-  //Require in the separate files that implement and register all the tests. dojo.require("my.test.widget.Foo0");
+  // Require in the separate files that implement and register all the tests. dojo.require("my.test.widget.Foo0");
   dojo.require("my.test.widget.Foo1");
   dojo.require("my.test.widget.Foo2");